DanielChaeS/GEM-A-Deep-Learning-Workload-Optimizer/README.md

 ## Motivation

-Deep learning workloads often involve **repeated GEMM operations** followed by bias, activation (ReLU), and dropout layers.
-Standard libraries like `rocBLAS` optimize GEMM itself but don’t fuse these layers, leading to **extra memory traffic** and **latency overhead**.
+Deep learning workloads often involve **repeated GEMM operations** followed by bias and activation (ReLU).
+Standard libraries like `rocBLAS` optimize GEMM itself but don’t fuse these layers, leading to **extra memory traffic**.
+Think: we have to refer constantly to a matrix C after performing matmul on A and B. This matrix C is normally stored in global memory which can take hundreds of cycles to access!!!
+Now, what if we could keep the value of C in registers/shared memory where the program can access it in 20 cycles or less?
+(BTW there isn't enough space on registers to only use registers boohoo)

 Triton allows building **custom GPU kernels** with free control over memory layout and fusion—unlocking the potential to reduce memory bandwidth consumption by keeping intermediate results in registers or shared memory.